Should You Consider Creating a California Living Trust?

 What is the typical cost of a Trust and a full estate plan?

 A properly drafted California Living Trust can differ depending on each person’s specific situation so generally it is difficult to precisely figure out what the price will be without first speaking to a qualified living trust attorney.
-Costs also differ depending on whether only a California Living Trust is what a person is looking for or a full estate plan and whether the full estate plan is being done for a single person or two spouses.
+Costs differ depending on whether only a California Living Trust is what a person is looking for or a full estate plan and whether the full estate plan is being done for a single person or two spouses.
 The following is what is traditionally included in a full estate plan:

 California Living Trust